Devon, UK; Brittany, France

-As a writing tutor, Roselle has worked for the Arvon Foundation, the Open College of the Arts, The Poetry School, The Poetry Society, Oxford University and Emerson College among others; and outdoors for the National Trust, Dartmoor National Park, Natural England, Hestercombe Gardens and the Cotswold Water Park (these two as part of environmental arts group genius loci) as well as at numerous academic institutions, schools and arts organisations here and abroad.
+As a writing tutor, Roselle has worked for the Arvon Foundation, the Open College of the Arts, The Poetry School, The Poetry Society, Oxford University and Emerson College among others; and outdoors for the National Trust, Dartmoor National Park, Natural England and many others.
+In 1990–1991 she was part of the Arts Council England Year of the Artist project, working at Hestercombe Gardens in Somerset, and the Cotswold Water Park (these two as part of environmental arts group genius loci) as well as at numerous academic institutions, schools and arts organisations here and abroad.
 Long residencies as a poet, in addition to Hestercombe and the Cotswolds Water Park, have included Sherborne Boys’ School in Dorset, and Dauntseys in Wiltshire.
 She has undertaken shorter residencies throughout GB and abroad.
 In 2017 she was writer-in-residence at Agatha Christie’s former home on the Dart in Devon, for the National Trust and Literature Works, leading many events mostly outdoors.
 In 2007 she was keynote speaker on The Wild for LAPIDUS.

 Roselle’s passionate about the meeting points between inner and outer geographies: relationship, connection, creativity, wild places, and how these things shape our stories and, ultimately, the way we live.
 She has been described as ‘a poet of the bright moment… whose own sources of creative inspiration are her native Westcountry, the Scottish islands, and a highly individual blend of Celtic myth and metaphysics, archetypal psychology, shamanic and Buddhist thinking’.
 Her courses, retreats and mentoring take place in cyber-space, on Dartmoor and Exmoor, the Devon and Cornwall coasts, the Isle of Iona and France.

 Roselle has a reputation for three things in particular: encouraging the kind of deep seeing and imagination that a poet’s eye brings to the land and other species; inspiring a passionate re-visioning of our relationship to the other-than-human; and catalysing creative exploration, soulwork and transformation through the expressive arts, commonly but not only writing.

 She was for several years a columnist for MsLexia writing magazine, has been a tutor and mentor for them, and is a frequent contributor to this and other magazines and journals.